fabsenet/blog_en/source/_posts/2018/07-26-Automating-Jekyll-Builds-And-Deployments.md

 Now I need to put the container template deployment in the function somehow.
 I provide only a small summary of what I did here because the post is sooo long already:

-- added the template an extra file with `CopyToOutputDirectory=PreserveNewest`
+- added the template as an [embedded ressource](https://stackoverflow.com/questions/38762368/embedded-resource-in-net-core-libraries)
-- added the boilerplate class from the portal (automation script) and added all missing values
+- added the boilerplate class from the portal (automation script) and added all missing values:
   - added the nuget packages the boilerplate class requires (`dotnet add package ...`)
   - registered an app identity which is allowed to deploy stuff. ([docs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal?view=azure-cli-latest))
   - copied various IDs and secret in the code from that app identity, azure AD, and so on.

 ...and it worked after only 20 minutes of tinkering.
 Nice!